eliostvs/tomate/README.md

 ### Changed

-- The timer, session and settings now emit a payload object
+- The timer, session and settings now emit a payload object instead of a dictionary

 ### 0.10.0